adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 each apartment to avoid sending duplicated notifications after each subsequent check.
 That's why I added a mandatory `external_id` field.
 Everything else ended up in a JSONB `properties` field.
-This was simple and allowed me to move fast with delivering business value while moving slow with technical assumptions.
+This was simple and allowed me to move fast with delivering value while moving slow with technical assumptions.

 ### Starting to use the app myself